Search

 Common questions on tsunami maps

-The evacuation maps are based on a maximum credible tsunami wave that rises to 14m above sea level when it reaches the coastline.
-To provide an extra buffer, the tsunami evacuation areas on the maps extend beyond the area of land that is predicted to be flooded by a maximum credible tsunami.
+To provide an extra buffer, the tsunami evacuation zones on the maps extend beyond the area of land that is predicted to be flooded by a maximum credible tsunami.

 The maximum credible tsunami could be generated by an earthquake along the Kermadec Trench, north-east of New Zealand.
 To produce a tsunami of this height, the earthquake would need to be greater than magnitude 9.